Glacier

 On Earth, 99% of glacial ice is contained within vast ice sheets (also known as "continental glaciers") in the polar regions, but glaciers may be found in mountain ranges on every continent other than the Australian mainland, including Oceania's high-latitude oceanic island countries such as New Zealand.
 Between latitudes 35°N and 35°S, glaciers occur only in the Himalayas, Andes, and a few high mountains in East Africa, Mexico, New Guinea and on Zard-Kuh in Iran.
 With more than 7,000 known glaciers, Pakistan has more glacial ice than any other country outside the polar regions.
 Glaciers cover about 10% of Earth's land surface.
 Continental glaciers cover nearly 5 e6sqmi or about 98% of Antarctica's 5.1 e6sqmi, with an average thickness of ice 7,000 ft.
 Greenland and Patagonia also have huge expanses of continental glaciers.
 The volume of glaciers, not including the ice sheets of Antarctica and Greenland, has been estimated at 170,000 km^{3}.

-Glacial ice is the largest reservoir of fresh water on Earth, holding with ice sheets about 69 percent of the world's freshwater.
+Glacial ice is the largest reservoir of fresh water on Earth, holding with ice sheets about 69% of the world's freshwater.
 Many glaciers from temperate, alpine and seasonal polar climates store water as ice during the colder seasons and release it later in the form of meltwater as warmer summer temperatures cause the glacier to melt, creating a water source that is especially important for plants, animals and human uses when other sources may be scant.
 However, within high-altitude and Antarctic environments, the seasonal temperature difference is often not sufficient to release meltwater.

 Since glacial mass is affected by long-term climatic changes, e.g., precipitation, mean temperature, and cloud cover, glacial mass changes are considered among the most sensitive indicators of climate change and are a major source of variations in sea level.

 A large piece of compressed ice, or a glacier, appears blue, as large quantities of water appear blue, because water molecules absorb other colors more efficiently than blue.
 The other reason for the blue color of glaciers is the lack of air bubbles.
 Air bubbles, which give a white color to ice, are squeezed out by pressure increasing the created ice's density.

 Etymology and terminology

 The word glacier is a loanword from French and goes back, via Franco-Provençal, to the Vulgar Latin glaciārium, derived from the Late Latin glacia, and ultimately Latin glaciēs, meaning "ice".
-The processes and features caused by or related to glaciers are referred to as glacial.
+Processes and features caused by or related to glaciers are described as glacial.
 The process of glacier establishment, growth and flow is called glaciation.
 The corresponding area of study is called glaciology.
 Glaciers are important components of the global cryosphere.